EMMA Help Topics

 Identify Files

-this column, meaning that the name of the remediated content file given in
+The File Status column is the next "step" of bulk submission.
+In general, all items will initially display in this column, meaning that the name of the remediated content file given in the manifest needs to be located.

 Due to security constraints (enforced by all web browsers), files can only be accessed by explicit command of the user by way of the selection of file(s) through the native system's "file chooser".
 For the bulk submission page this is invoked by clicking the button.